 Jonathan Hart has spent a lifetime in nature seeking out wild and remote ecosystems.
 After spending his early years working at tech start-ups in the San Francisco Bay Area, Hart went on to pursue his true passion.
 In 2006, Hart founded SITKA® Gear, now a pillar of the W.L.
-Gore and Associates enterprise, and globally recognized perennial leader in the outdoor and hunting space.
-Hart's ecosystem thinking approach continues to shape and inform SITKA's mission.
+Gore and Associates enterprise, and globally recognized leader in the outdoor and hunting space.
+Hart's ecosystem thinking approach continues to drive SITKA's mission.

 Randy Newberg has spent the last eleven years hosting his popular hunting TV shows, podcasts, and other digital media platforms, all focused on self-guided public land hunting in the Western United States.
 Randy currently distributes video content on YouTube channel Randy Newberg, Hunter and via Amazon Prime Video Direct on his channel, Leupold’s Fresh Tracks with Randy Newberg.

 Laura Jackson is Director of the Tallgrass Prairie Center and Professor of Biology at the University of Northern Iowa.
 She received her bachelor's degree in Biology from Grinnell College, and a Ph.D. in Ecology (minor in Agronomy) from Cornell University.
-She has taught courses in ecology, conservation biology, restoration ecology and environmental studies.
 Her research has focused on the restoration of biological diversity in agriculture landscapes, and seedling establishment in tallgrass prairie restoration.

 Elise was raised in Northeastern Washington state where her curiosity for the outdoors grew under ponderosa pines and in alpine meadows.
 She completed a degree in wildlife biology at the University of Washington and moved to Yellowstone National Park shortly after graduating.
-There, she worked on multiple projects studying bears, wolves, and cougars.
 Her graduate research focuses on assessing the efficacy of Bear Management Areas in Yellowstone National Park.

 Bob Garrott is a Professor of wildlife ecology and Director of the Fish and Wildlife Ecology and Management Program in the Ecology Department of Montana State University-Bozeman.
-He has been at MSU for 25 and works closely with regional natural resource management agencies to conduct research to enhance our ecological knowledge of important wildlife species, aid in the development of more effective policies, and provide training for students pursuing careers in natural resource conservation and management.
+He works closely with regional natural resource management agencies to conduct research to enhance our ecological knowledge of important wildlife species, develop more effective policies, and provide training for students pursuing similar careers.

 Whit Fosburgh is the president and CEO of the Theodore Roosevelt Conservation Partnership (TRCP), a national conservation non-profit working to guarantee all Americans quality places to hunt and fish.
 Fosburgh joined the TRCP in 2010 and has grown the organization to include more than 100,000 sportsmen and women, 60 partner organizations, and more than 100 corporate partners.

 Mark was born and raised in Hawaii, giving him a love for wild places from an early age and ultimately leading to his career as a professional big wave surfer.
-Mark is a life long spear fisherman, a skill he utilizes to put food on the table as well as work with scientists to carry out two first of it’s kind shark tagging projects that have helped shed light on shark behavior.
-Ten years ago he wanted to close the loop and start sourcing red meat on his own which led to an obsession with bow hunting.
+Mark is a life long spear fisherman and worked with scientists to carry out two first of it’s kind shark tagging projects that have helped shed light on shark behavior.
+Ten years ago he chose to close the loop and start sourcing red meat on his own via bow hunting.